8 Best Mini Bike Pumps to Inflate Tires After a Puncture [2023]

 There are 3 basic head lock-on systems used on bike pumps:

 1. The first type of pump head is attached directly to the valve.
-This is the simplest system.
-This means the pump head is not bulky and is lightweight.
-However, it may be difficult to inflate tires for pressures above 100 PSI.
-The connection between the valve and the pump head is not sealed, and the air can escape.
-And you can also damage the valve if you are not careful enough.
+This is the simplest system, which means the pump head is not bulky and lightweight.
+However, inflating tires for pressures above 100 PSI may be difficult.
+The connection between the valve and the pump head is not sealed, and air can escape.
+You can also damage the valve if you are not careful enough.

 2. The second system is the so-called thumb lock.
-It is often used with floor pumps, but some portable and mini pumps have it as well.
-It ensures that the head will hold well on the valve, and there will be no air leaks.
+It is often used with floor pumps, but some portable and mini pumps also have it.
+It ensures that the head will hold well on the valve and that there will be no air leaks.
 Therefore, it is easy to inflate tires for pressures above 100 PSI.
-Yet, be careful with inflating to prevent damage to a valve.
+Yet, be careful when inflating to prevent damage to a valve.

 3. The last basic type of pump head is the extendable hose.
 You can screw the head on the valve.
 This ensures a perfect seal and allows you to pump pressures above 100 PSI easily.
 It is also the safest system to prevent damage to the valve because the flexible hose absorbs the energy you put into every push.